 Repayment by the Member State due to non-compliance with this Article shall be made in proportion to the period of non-compliance.

-2. Operations supported by the ESF+ or by the JTF in accordance with [points (h), (i) and (j) of Article [4(2)]] of Regulation (EU) [JTF Regulation] shall repay the support when they are subject to an obligation for maintenance of investment under State aid rules.
+2. Operations supported by the ESF+ or by the JTF in accordance with [points (h), (i) and (j) of Article [4(2)]] JTF Regulation shall repay the support when they are subject to an obligation for maintenance of investment under State aid rules.

 3. Paragraphs 1 and 2 shall not apply to programme contributions to or by financial instruments or to any operation which undergoes cessation of a productive activity due to a non-fraudulent bankruptcy.